 The BCR-ABL1 gene sequence is one such acquired change that is formed when pieces of chromosome 9 and chromosome 22 break off and switch places.
 When this occurs, the ABL1 region in chromosome 9 fuses with the BCR gene region in chromosome 22.
 This type of change is called a reciprocal translocation and is often abbreviated as t(9;22).
 The resulting chromosome 22 that has the BCR-ABL1 gene sequence is known as the Philadelphia (Ph) chromosome because that is where it was first discovered.

-The resulting Philadelphia chromosome or BCR-ABL1 gene encode an abnormal protein that is responsible for the development of CML and a type of ALL.
+The resulting Philadelphia chromosome contains an abnormal BCR-ABL1 fusion gene that encodes an abnormal protein that is responsible for the development of CML and a type of ALL.
 At diagnosis, 90-95% of cases of CML show a characteristic t(9;22) BCR-ABL1 reciprocal chromosomal translocation.
-About one in four adults with ALL have the translocation, while it is only present in about 2 to 4% of cases in children.
+About 30% of adults with B-ALL have the translocation, while it is only present in about 2 to 4% of cases in children.

 The protein coded for by the abnormal BCR-ABL1 fusion gene is a type of enzyme called a tyrosine kinase.
 That enzyme is responsible for the uncontrolled growth of leukemic cells.
 When large numbers of abnormal leukemic cells start to crowd out the normal blood cell precursors in the bone marrow, signs and symptoms of leukemia start to emerge.
 Treatment of these leukemias typically involves a tyrosine kinase inhibitor (TKI).